derekhubbard/laptop/README.md

 # Laptop
-Laptop is a script to set up an macOS laptop for web and mobile development.
+Laptop is a script to set up a Mac OSX laptop for web and mobile development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.